 Levin Energy Partners, LLC develops public-private partnerships in order to achieve clean energy solutions, including through the Lean & Green Michigan™ PACE program.

-Andy Levin has been an innovator and leader in state and federal energy, workforce and labor policy and practice for many years.
+Andy Levin is a Harvard-trained lawyer with a strong track record of creating successful public-private partnerships.
+He has been an innovator and leader in state and federal energy, workforce and labor policy and practice for many years.
 Throughout his career, Levin has created new organizations, initiatives and programs that have had transformative effects on companies, nonprofits, unions, and thousands of individuals' lives.

 Levin has managed increasingly large and complex operations for over 20 years.
 He was the last leader of the Michigan Department of Energy, Labor & Economic Growth (DELEG), an organization with a one-and-a-half billion dollar budget and over 4,000 employees that combined functions of an Energy Department, a Labor Department, and a Commerce Department.

 AT DELEG, Levin helped drive Michigan's energy policy and promoted energy efficiency and renewable energy initiatives.
 A few examples: